lpmi-13/k3s-remotelab/README.md

 # Update deployment to use new tag
 kubectl set image deployment/django django=localhost/homelab/django-app:v2 -n applications
 ```

-**Note:** The deployment script uses a temporary Docker config that doesn't modify your system settings.
-For subsequent pushes, you may need to login again.

 See `docs/CONTAINER_REGISTRY_SETUP.md` for detailed instructions.